CUTR-at-USF/gtfs-realtime-validator/README.md

 Have a suggestion for a new rule?
 Open an issue with the ["new rule" label](https://github.com/CUTR-at-USF/gtfs-realtime-validator/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+rule%22).

 ## Building the project

+There are two components to this project:
+* **gtfs-realtime-validator-lib** - The core library that implements GTFS-realtime [validation rules](RULES.md) as well as [batch processing mode](BATCH.md).
+* **gtfs-realtime-validator-webapp** - A server and website that allows multiple users to validate GTFS-relatime feeds by simply entering URLs into the website.

 The main **gtfs-realtime-validator-webapp** user interface is implemented as a web application, with the backend code written in Java.
 An instance of the [Jetty embedded server](http://www.eclipse.org/jetty/) is used to run the application, with [Hibernate](http://hibernate.org/) used for data persistence.